dhemeira/convert-image/README.md

 # convert-image

-This is a package for converting `.jpg` and `.png` files to `.webp` and/or to resize them to a given width and/or height.
+This is a package for converting image files to `.webp` and/or to resize them to a given width and/or height.
 The results are placed inside the specified folder.

 [![npm](https://img.shields.io/npm/dw/%40dhemeira/convert-image?style=for-the-badge&logo=npm)](https://www.npmjs.com/package/@dhemeira/convert-image)